Back To Clips

 Something about the hanging man still fascinates Ed Langer.
 It evokes powerful feelings about Germany’s Nazi era – and, now, about 2002 America and the modern IRS.

 “I remember when all this stuff was happening to me, I kept thinking about that painting,” he says.
 “My ancestors were hung in Czechoslovakia – pretty much just for being German.
 At the time, and still to a certain extent today, being German is pretty much associated with being a Nazi to some people.

 “So, I would think to myself, ‘WOW!
 JUST IMAGINE IT!
 HOW IS IT POSSIBLE THAT SO MANY GERMAN PEOPLE WERE SO SILENT AT THAT TIME!?
 How could they just stand by and watch all of those terrible things the Nazis were doing?
 I mean, how come nobody stood up and said, ‘No’?
 And make no mistake about it, racial discrimination was a part of that, too.”

 “Well,” he says, “I guess I just decided at some point, ‘Ed, you can’t just follow orders; you can’t just hang there like that man in the painting.
 You have to say, ‘No.’”

 I ask Langer what he hopes to gain by continuing his legal challenges, which he admits will take years to finally resolve.

-“Why go back?” he says, a little incredulous.
+“Why go back?” he asks, a little incredulous.
 “BECAUSE, DAMMIT, SOMEBODY’S GOTTA DO IT!
 I mean, I’m looking at the IRS in the mid-‘90s just turning into an ethical hell.”

-Besides, he concludes a second or two later, “you can rest assured that if I went back, I’d be doing everything I could to make sure that all of this crap just stops.”
+Langer adds a second or two later:“You can rest assured that if I went back, I’d be doing everything I could to make sure that all of this crap just stops.”

 Back To Clips